haolian9/reveal.nvim/readme.md

 ## goals:
-* open file in nvim
+* opening files in nvim
-* browser/manipulate files in vifm
+* browsering and manipulating files in vifm

 ## status: experimental, crash-prone
-* uses ffi for FIFO nonblocking read/write
+* it uses ffi for FIFO nonblocking read/write
-* too much edge cases in vifm have not been covered properly
+* there are some edge cases on vifm side that have not been covered properly

 ## prerequisites:
 * linux # due to the use of named pipe and `/`